 Purchasing a laptop is completely optional.
-Laptops can be very convenient for group work, checking email, presentations in class, etc. Students interested in purchasing a new computer for school can get special educational discounts, promotions, and pricing through the Campus Computer Store.
+Students interested in purchasing hardware and software for school can get special educational discounts, promotions, and pricing through the Campus Computer Store.
 The Campus Computer Store also sells a range of applications at special educational pricing.
 Certain applications, including antivirus software, are available for free download from the BevoWare website.
-Check both places before you buy any commercial software.

 Please note that ITS provides the campus community with both wired and wireless access to UTnet (the university's network), as well as the external Internet.
 Business students also have the option to check out laptops (and other media equipment) through the McCombs Media Services for occasional use.

-- When and where can I get my student ID card?
+- How can I get my student ID card?

-Because you have been admitted to the MPA program, you may obtain your UT ID card at any time and avoid the lines during Orientation week.
-Be sure to ask for a proximity ID card, which will grant you access to the MPA Lounge (CBA 4.352) and MBA/MPA study rooms (GSB 3.140) in the McCombs School of Business.
-Please note that if you do not ask specifically for a proximity card, we will not be able to program your ID to grant you access to these rooms.
-Once you have received your card, please contact the MPA Program Office at: firstname.lastname@example.org to have it programmed on the first class day.
-Also note that when you pick up your ID card, your EID will also be upgraded to "high assurance."
+You can get your UT ID card at the ID Center located at the Flawn Academic Center (FAC).
+Be sure to ask for a proximity ID card in order to gain access to the MPA Lounge (CBA 4.352) and MBA/MPA study rooms (GSB 3.140) in the McCombs School of Business.
+After you have received your card, please send your name and UT EID to the MPA Program Office at: firstname.lastname@example.org to have your card programmed on the first class day.
+Also note that when you pick up your ID card, your EID will also be upgraded to "high assurance.
 Highly confidential information and transactions are only available with a high assurance EID, such as accessing student loan information and viewing your grades online.

 - Will I receive a business school email account?
 When can I start using this email account?

 A McCombs technology account and email address will be created for you no later than early June.
-Your McCombs email address will be: firstname.lastname@mpa(last 2 digits in year of graduation).mccombs.utexas.edu.
-For example, if Joe Smith is entering the MPA program in fall 2013, then his anticipated graduation year is 2014, and his email address would be: email@example.com.
-Any messages that are sent to the McCombs email address will be forwarded automatically to the email address you provided at the time of admission.
+Any messages that are sent to your McCombs email address will be forwarded automatically to the email address you provided at the time of admission, unless you update your email address.
 Instructions for setting up your McCombs technology account, changing your email forwarding address, and changing your name in the email address are available in the online MPA Technology Orientation.
 Be sure to keep your email forwarding address current so that you receive all messages sent to your McCombs email address, including messages from the MPA Program Office.